 - It is not a clever strategy to ignore what we know

 - It is obvious and natural to cast what we know in the language of probabilities

 - If our subjective probabilities are erroneous, their impact will get washed out in due time, as the number of observations increase

-In the Bayesian world the probability of hypotheses is needed to make a decision.
+In the Bayesian world, the probability of hypotheses is needed to make a decision.
 Just like when the doctor tells us after a screening test that result is positive, a Bayesian would like to know the probability of the hypothesis “positive”.
-Above arguments try to suggest that Bayes’ theorem has the certainty of deductive logic because we have a prior in the calculation, which encodes our present day knowledge.
+Above arguments try to suggest that Bayes’ theorem has the certainty of deductive logic because we have a prior in the calculation, which encodes our present-day knowledge.
 By trying different priors, Bayesians argue that how sensitive the results are to the choice of prior.
-This makes it easy to communicate a result framed in language of probability of hypotheses.
-There is also an argument that even if the prior is subjective, Bayesians argue that one can specify the assumptions and test out priors in experiment.
+This makes it easy to communicate a result framed in the language of the probability of hypotheses.
+There is also an argument that even if the prior is subjective, Bayesians argue that one can specify the assumptions and test out priors in the experiment.

 Arguments Against Bayesianism:

 The main arguments about the Bayesianism inference process are mostly around the prior.
 The arguments go that the prior is subjective.
 Different researchers would select different prior distributions based on their biases and speculation.
 There is no single method specified under the Bayesian analysis research that allows researchers to calculate priors.
 Because of researchers choosing priors in a random way, they arrive at different posteriors and conclusions.